 Those students who receive Cal Grants and withdraw from the academy are required to have a calculation to the Return of Title IV calculation to determine the portion of Cal Grant funds that are unearned.
-The portion of the Cal Grant earned is based on a pro-rata calculation of hours earned compared to the schedule in the period.
+The portion of federal grant earned is based on a prorated calculation of number of days enrolled divided by the number of days total in an enrollment period.